Peter Arnett: Vietnam

 Arnett wrote in an unvarnished manner when reporting stories of ordinary soldiers and civilians.
-Arnett's writing was often criticized by administration spokesmen as negative, who wanted to keep reporting of the war positive.
+Arnett's writing was often criticised by administration spokesmen as negative, who wanted to keep reporting of the war positive.
 General William Westmoreland, President Lyndon B. Johnson and others in power put pressure on the AP to get rid of or transfer Arnett from the region.

 In what is considered one of his iconic dispatches, published on 7 February 1968, Arnett wrote about the Battle of Bến Tre: "'It became necessary to destroy the town to save it,' a United States major said today.
 He was talking about the decision by allied commanders to bomb and shell the town regardless of civilian casualties, to rout the Vietcong."
 The quotation was gradually altered in subsequent publications, eventually becoming the more familiar, "We had to destroy the village in order to save it."
 The accuracy of the original quotation and its source have often been called into question.
 Arnett never revealed his source, except to say that it was one of four officers he interviewed that day.
 US Army Major Phil Cannella, the senior officer present at Bến Tre, suggested the quotation might have been a distortion of something he said to Arnett.
 The New Republic at the time attributed the quotation to US Air Force Major Chester L. Brown.
 In Walter Cronkite's 1971 book, Eye on the World, Arnett reasserted the quotation was something "one American major said to me in a moment of revelation."

 Arnett was one of the last western reporters remaining in Saigon after its fall and capture by the People's Army of Vietnam.
 Occupying soldiers showed him how they had entered the city.